Getting New Words

 Modified on: Thu, 17 Nov, 2022 at 7:51 AM

-Progress with Membean is nonlinear; at times you will see many new words, but at other times you will be consolidating what you have learned in your memory.
-The reinforcement is essential for learn the material well over the long term.
+Progress with Membean is nonlinear; at times you will see many new words, but at other times you will be reviewing what you've already learned.
+Reinforcement is essential for learning the material well over the long term.
 This article will discuss what factors impact the pace of new words and why you spend so much time answering questions about your words.

 Interested in improving your training?
 Check out our Training Tips

 Membean's Adaptive Reinforcement Engine determines when new words are introduced and when words are reinforced.
 Most of the time, your training will begin with a period of review in which you will answer questions about words already in your word bank.
 This reinforcement is essential because it combats the forgetfulness curve.
 Once you have made it through the words that need to be reinforced, the the engine will give you a new word.